LaravelDaily/course-react-parking/docs/Lesson 3 - React routing.md

 If the `end` prop is used like in our case, it will ensure this component isn't matched as "active" when its descendant paths are matched.
 For example, to render a link that is only active at the website root and not any other URLs.

-Now you should have everything working and able to navigate between newly created home and register pages.
+Now you should have everything working and able to navigate between the newly created home and register pages.

-Let's move to next lesson.
+Let's move to the next lesson.